-Prerequisites: Bachelor's degree, including at least 24 hours in approved speech-language pathology courses.
+To pursue the MS in Speech-Language Pathology, students must possess a bachelor's degree, including at least 24 hours in approved speech-language pathology courses.

-Students must select course distributions that will allow for the completion of academic and clinical requirements for the ASHA, CCC-SLP.
-While the student must enroll for clinical practicum each semester, no more than 6 semester hours credit may be used to satisfy degree requirements.
-A minimum of 375 clock hours of clinical practice, 325 hours of which must be on the graduate level, is required.
+Course distributions leading to the MS in Speech-Language Pathology (SLP) will allow for the completion of compulsory academic and clinical training required by the American Speech-Language-Hearing Association (ASHA) for professional certification in the field of speech-language pathology (Certificate of Clinical Competence in SLP, CCC-SLP).
+While the student must enroll for clinical practicum each semester, no more than six semester credit hours may be used to satisfy degree requirements.
+A minimum of 375 clock hours of supervised clinical practice, 325 hours of which must be on the graduate level, is required.